AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-output-generation.md

 </renditionmap>
 ```

-In the above renditions, with the `outputName` attribute defined in the rendition, the ditahtml5 preset uses `cq5dam.thumbnail.319.319.png`, and without `outputName`, all HTML5 outputs use `cq5dam.web.1280.1280.jpeg`.
+In the above renditions, when the `outputName` attribute is set to `ditahtml5`(preset title), the `ditahtml5` preset uses the thumbnail image `cq5dam.thumbnail.319.319.png`.
+If the `outputName` attribute is not specified, all HTML5 outputs use the larger image `cq5dam.web.1280.1280.jpeg`.

 If the specified rendition is not present, then AEM Guides publishing process first looks for the web rendition of the given image.
 If even the web rendition is not found, then the original rendition of the image is used.